DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 Post-processing of results is specific to the problem being solved and can be achieved using Python to access output data stored in archived files.
 For this purpose it is important to identify the location of data files.
 This is explained here.

 Displaying a quoFEM job workflow is useful for understanding the data and steps followed in the workflow.
 These include: simulation tools, input variables, UQ methods used, and remote directories/folders.
-An schematic of a typical quoFEM workflow is shown in Figure 2.
+An schematic of a typical quoFEM workflow is shown in Fig. 2.

 <p align="center">
 <img src="./img/UC2-Arduino-2.png" alt="quoFEM workflow" width="500"/>